 Selah oil blends that contain Orange essential oil:

-Mixed in equal amounts with oil of Lemon, and diluted, Orange is a useful mouthwash, used as a gum tonic and a treatment for mouth ulcers (Davis, 225).
+Mixed in equal amounts with oil of Lemon, and diluted, Orange is a useful mouthwash, used as a gum tonic and a treatment for mouth ulcers (9, p.
+225).

 For more info about orange essential oil, click here.

-Click here for the essential oil dilution chart.
+Click here for the essential oils dilution chart.